 Create Groups with Google Cloud Directory Sync

 If you want to manage users/groups with Active Directory (AD), you can use this free tool to sync data to your Google Workspace/G Suite account.
 This is a one-way sync and will push all users/groups in AD to Google Workspace/G Suite.
-You can now manage users through AD rather than the Admin Console.
+You can now manage users through AD rather than the Google Admin panel.
 Our team provides expert guidance for using Active Directory, so please reach out about this using the form at the bottom of the page.
 Here’s the tool.

 Watchpoints – External Membership and Public Settings